Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

 Finally, if message is `Duplicate`: Upstream❌, Downstream❌
 We do not want to process the message further, no calls to the Azure Function or IoTHub happen.

+#### b.
+Join requests

+Here we are detecting requests as duplicates solely based on their AppEui, DevEui and DevNonce.
+If there is a cache hit (a request with the same values for these fields within the retention period of the cache) the request is considered a duplicate and dropped immediately.

 #### General notes